ISS backs investor Elliott Management's nominees to Hess board

-(Reuters) - Influential U.S. proxy advisory firm ISS asked Hess Corp’s (HES.N) shareholders to elect five new board members nominated by activist hedge fund Elliott Management, a day after another proxy firm, Glass Lewis, made a similar recommendation.
+May 3 (Reuters) - Influential U.S. proxy advisory firm ISS asked Hess Corp’s shareholders to elect five new board members nominated by activist hedge fund Elliott Management, a day after another proxy firm, Glass Lewis, made a similar recommendation.

 Elliott Management, which owns a 4.5 percent stake in the oil and gas company, has asked Hess for a number of changes, including the election of independent directors to the board, to increase shareholder value.